MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection.md

 *   Street address
 *   Website address

-The IE compatibility list is updated within a week.
+The Internet Explorer compatibility list is updated within a week.

 > [!NOTE]
-> The IE compatibility list is designed to work with public sites only.
+> The Internet Explorer compatibility list is designed to work with public sites only.